Fussy Baby at Night? Here’s Why Babies Cry in Their Sleep

 Swaddling: If your baby is crying at night because of the Moro Reflex, try swaddling which can reduce the Moro Reflex that sometimes jars newborns awake.

 Pacifiers: If your baby uses a pacifier, leave a few extra ones in their crib.
-This way your baby can find a replacement if theirs falls out at night, reducing the likelihood of them crying out for you and fully wakeup.
+This way your fussy baby can find a replacement if theirs falls out at night, reducing the likelihood of them crying out for you and fully waking up.

-A Short, Calming Walk: Simply strolling your infant around the darkened house can help soothe them and stop their crying at night.
-(Lights of any sort will wake your baby more).
+A Short, Calming Walk: Simply strolling your fussy infant around the darkened house can help soothe them and stop their crying at night.
+(Lights of any sort may wake your fussy baby more.)

 A Car Ride: A tried-and-true method for calming a crying baby is a drive in the car.
-Rhythmic motion can help lull an upset baby in dire circumstances.
+Rhythmic motion can help lull a fussy baby inconsolable at night.

 How to soothe a crying toddler

 If your toddler wakes up crying from a nightmare, gently reassure them from the doorway.
-If they’re crying inconsolably or sobbing, you can cuddle them to calm them down or talk to them about how their nightmare was just a bad dream.
+If your toddler is crying inconsolably or sobbing, you can cuddle them to calm them down or talk to them about how their nightmare was just a bad dream.

 If your toddler is having a night terror, you can sit with them until it passes but try not to wake them – they will be confused or even more unsettled if they wake up.